Job Costing Software for Small Contractors

 - Unplanned supervision time.

-Payroll tells you what you paid workers.
-Job costing tells you which job consumed that labor.
+Many small contractors track labor only through payroll, and that is not enough.
+Payroll tells you what you paid your workers; job costing tells you which job consumed those hours.
+For example:

 | Crew member | Hours | Rate | Job cost |